 The complex challenges of fistulae, wounds and TPN leave catastrophic intestinal failure patients homebound, bedbound or even hospitalized for months at a time.
 As a result, many become socially isolated — no longer able to work or participate in most daily life activities.
 Many of these patients are young and feel as if their lives are ruined with no prospect of improvement.

 “These are some of the sickest patients, and they simply want their lives back,” explains Dr. Monson.
 “Their cases are so complex that no one else wants to take them on.
 We have assembled a small but specialized, multidisciplinary team of experienced physicians and healthcare care providers who will.
 Our focus is on slowly guiding them toward their next surgery and making sure that this will be the one that hopefully fixes the nightmare of their last few months or years.
-There is no one-size-fits-all approach to the care of these patients.
+There is no one-size-fits-all approach to caring for these patients.
 Each one has unique challenges that require unique solutions.”

 AdventHealth’s multidisciplinary team for intestinal failure patients includes: